minghao-wu/minghao-wu.github.io/_posts/2025-10-08-mt-second-half.md

 Current MT systems can even perform on par or better than human translators in certain scenarios.
 So, what is the next step?
 Where should MT research go from here?

 I believe that the second half of machine translation should start from the evaluation perspective.
-Although some researches claim that their approaches outperform humans, are they
+Although some researches claim that their approaches outperform humans, are they really better than humans?
+In my opinion, the answer is no, even though one of my own papers made such a claim.
+The reason is that current evaluation metrics, such as BLEU, METEOR, and ROUGE, primarily focus on surface-level similarities between the generated translation and reference translations.
+These metrics often fail to capture deeper aspects of translation quality, such as fluency, adequacy, and cultural nuances.